malevitzch/froglang/README.md

 - Add powershell alternatives to .sh scripts for testing

 - Clean up the parser file, especially the diagnostics

-- Change the way operators are represented in code, they should just inherit from the Binary or Unary Operator superclass which should be abstract.
-Then the operators could be generated through a factory function that returns a shared pointer to the corresponding class (maybe a static function for Operator)

 - Add a reasonable compilation error/warning log to the AST